Hands delicately slice strawberries atop mini tarts adorned with whipped cream, surrounded by blue flowers and a wooden cutting board

 Handling specific requests like gluten-free and vegan baked goods

 These days, most bakery owners will be expected to offer gluten-free, vegan, or other diet-friendly desserts.
 While your business may cater specifically to one of these needs, most classic baked goods are neither vegan nor gluten-free.
-Still, meeting this need has the potential to bring new business and satisfy a greater range of customers.
+Still, overcoming this hurdle has the potential to bring new business and satisfy a greater range of customers.

 Finding the time and energy for the tasks and growth